cdfoundation/cdf-landscape/README.md

 [Directions](https://github.com/cncf/landscapeapp/blob/master/README.md#logos) on how to conform to landscape SVG requirements.

-## Corrections

-Please open a pull request with edits to [landscape.yml](landscape.yml).
-The file [processed_landscape.yml](processed_landscape.yml) is generated and so should never be edited directly.

-If the error is with data from [Crunchbase](https://www.crunchbase.com/) you should open an account there and edit the data.
-If you don't like a project description, edit it in GitHub.
-If your project isn't showing the license correctly, you may need to paste the unmodified text of the license into a LICENSE file at the root of your project in GitHub, in order for GitHub to serve the license information correctly.

 ## Installation

 To edit the landscape, it's not necessary to install and run the app locally.